hwborchers/ctv-optimization/README.md

 -   [cec2013](https://cran.r-project.org/package=cec2013/index.html) and [cec2005benchmark](../packages/cec2005benchmark) contain many test functions for global optimization from the 2005 and 2013 special sessions on real-parameter optimization at the IEEE CEC congresses on evolutionary computation.
 -   Package [<span class="GitHub">funconstrain</span>](https://github.com/jlmelville/funconstrain/) (on Github) implements 35 of the test functions by More, Garbow, and Hillstom, useful for testing unconstrained optimization methods.

-### Least-Squares Problems
+### <span id="least-squares-problems">Least-Squares Problems</span>

 Function `solve.qr()` (resp. `qr.solve()`) handles over- and under-determined systems of linear equations, returning least-squares solutions if possible.
 And package stats provides `nls()` to determine least-squares estimates of the parameters of a nonlinear model. [nls2](https://cran.r-project.org/package=nls2) enhances function `nls()` with brute force or grid-based searches, to avoid being dependent on starting parameters or getting stuck in local solutions.

--   Package [nlmrt](https://cran.r-project.org/package=nlmrt) provides tools for minimizing nonlinear sums of squares.
-The function to be minimized can be provided as an R function or as an expression, similar to the way that nls() works. `nlmrt::nlxb()` tries to compute analytic derivatives for the Jacobian used in a Levenberg-Marquardt.
-This allows for the solution of problems with poorly conditioned Jacobians and small residuals.
+-   Package [nlsr](https://cran.r-project.org/package=nlsr/index.html) provides tools for working with nonlinear least-squares problems.
+Functions `nlfb` and `nlxb` are intended to eventually supersede the 'nls()' function in Base R, by applying a variant of the Marquardt procedure for nonlinear least-squares, with bounds constraints and optionally Jacobian described as R functions.
+(It is based on the now-deprecated package [nlmrt](../packages/nlmrt).)
 -   Package [minpack.lm](https://cran.r-project.org/package=minpack.lm) provides a function `nls.lm()` for solving nonlinear least-squares problems by a modification of the Levenberg-Marquardt algorithm, with support for lower and upper parameter bounds, as found in MINPACK.
 -   Package [lsei](https://cran.r-project.org/package=lsei) contains functions that solve least-squares linear regression problems under linear equality/inequality constraints.
 Functions for solving quadratic programming problems are also available, which transform such problems into least squares ones first.
 (Based on Fortran programs of Lawson and Hanson.)
 -   Package [nnls](https://cran.r-project.org/package=nnls) interfaces the Lawson-Hanson implementation of an algorithm for non-negative least-squares, allowing the combination of non-negative and non-positive constraints.